STAT-413-613-21S/hw04pDmando/README.md

 ## Function 2

-This is an example of myseqplot which takes a data set predisposed to the prior recursive function and creates a line plot from it
+This is an example of myseqplot which takes a data set predisposed to the prior recursive function and creates a line plot from it.

 ``` r
 my_data <- tibble::tribble(